TobikoData/sqlmesh/docs/guides/isolated_systems.md

             ...[your production state connection parameters]...
 ```

 SQLMesh will use the first gateway in the configuration as the default when executing a command.
-For example, with that configuration SQLMesh would use the `nonproduction` gateway when executing the command `sqlmesh plan`.
+For example, with the configuration above SQLMesh would use the `nonproduction` gateway when executing the command `sqlmesh plan`.

 Commands can override the default gateway with the `--gateway` option, such as `sqlmesh --gateway production plan`.